Basic Roast Turkey from Thawing to Table with Pictures

 When the timer goes off, remove the turkey from the oven.

-They make handy dandy weapons for murder mystery authors, but old kitchen towels are cheaper and provide a much better grip.
+They make handy dandy weapons for murder mystery authors, but old kitchen towels are cheaper and provide a much better grip on turkeys.

 Double two kitchen towels, one in each hand.
 Grasp the knob on the ends of the legs.
 Make sure no one is on the other side because hot liquid is going to come out.
 Lift and slowly roll the turkey forward (away from you).
 Let the juices drip into the pan.
 Now lift the turkey, move it toward you, and place it on the rack on its BACK.